 - Remove the two screws to separate the clamp halves.

 - Insert the “wings” of the clamps through the bottom of the panel box on opposite sides of the cables.

 - Reinsert the screws and tighten the clamp snug against the cables.

-It is not necessary to disconnect the cables.
+It is not necessary to disconnect the electrical cables.
 See the red box in this photo:

-- Insert the cable through the clamp and the tighten the clamp snug on the cable.
+- Insert the cable through the NM cable clamp and the tighten the clamp snug on the cable.

-- Fasten the ground wire to the ground bus bar at an open position.
+- Fasten the ground wire at an unoccupied position in the ground bus bar.
 Tighten bus bar hold-down screw to 20 lb-in per the panel manufacturer’s instructions.

-Take care to route your wires along the bottom and side gutters with wide gentle turns.
+Take care to route your wires along the panel box bottom- and side gutters with wide gentle turns.
 The wires in the bottom of my panel aren’t routed or “dressed” as neatly as I would prefer because these were installed by the prior homeowner who lacked proper care and skills.
 The wiring in this other circuit breaker panel is a work of art.